teemupa/IiOo/README.md

 # IiOo
-Course work for Mobile &amp; Social computing at the University of Oulu.
+Course work for Mobile &amp; Social computing course at the University of Oulu.
 Spring 2015.

-This Android application aims to figure out whether user is outdoors or indoors using Aware framework (http://www.awareframework.com/), mobile phone integrated sensors and simple rule-based decision making.
+This Aware frameowrk plugin (http://www.awareframework.com/) implements an indoor/outdoor detection using smartphone integrated sensors (magnetometer, GPS and telephony).